Trial By Error: New Medical Anthropology Book on Chronic Illness Triggers Controversy

 “Unfortunately, a new editor sent it back to Wessely.
 While a separate new reviewer argued that his response to the first draft was itself an interesting cultural artifact in itself, and provided constructive criticism for final edits, Wessely got even more upset.
 It was at that point that I spoke with my lawyer, publisher, and trusted colleagues and decided to withdraw the article from the journal.
 I think the journal editors had been concerned about the threats and were relieved I pulled it.
 However, at the same time, this was moments before the book went to press.
 I felt threatened and concerned that the book would be compromised so, after discussion with my editor, I pulled my most pointed critiques of his research as well as the media around the PACE Trials from the book.
 I still do feel the book provides an important story, and that the PACE Trials are well represented, even though my most pointed critiques were removed.”

-First off, I find it kind of delightful that, according to this account, inclusion of more of my PACE criticisms appears to have pissed off Sir Simon even more.
+I feel a certain guilty pleasure that, according to this account, inclusion of more of my PACE criticisms appears to have pissed off Sir Simon even more.
 Sir Simon, of course, has defended PACE and related research in multiple venues.
 These efforts are always pompous, self-serving, and poorly argued–marred by Trumpian logic.
 Like the PACE authors themselves, Sir Simon ignores the trial’s documented violations of methodological and ethical standards–like the bizarre fact that the investigators’ decision to weaken their outcome measures meant that participants could be simultaneously “disabled” and “recovered” on the two main variables of self-reported physical function and fatigue.
 From what I’ve seen, Sir Simon’s erudite-sounding but vapid and bogus responses are easily rebuttable.
 I assume his reviews of Mendenhall’s article would have been the same.

-Beyond that, Mendenhall has acknowledged that the book—or at least Chapter 2, called The Case of Chronic Fatigue—does not fully represent her academic views.
-It is natural for readers to wonder what changes were made as a result of Sir Simon’s reported bullying and threats.
+Overall, Mendenhall’s account is clearly disturbing.
+It must have been very difficult and upsetting to be subjected to the behavior described in the post; I am familiar with the sorts of scary legal noises these people are used to making.
+(To be clear, Sir Simon has not presented his side of this specific exchange.)
+But Mendenhall has acknowledged that the book—or at least Chapter 2, called The Case of Chronic Fatigue—does not fully represent her academic views, and it is natural for readers to wonder what changes were made as a result of Sir Simon’s reported bullying and threats.
 What negative information was removed?
 Was anything added to support Sir Simon’s claims?
 Is what appears in the text trustworthy, even if it is not the whole story?
 In these circumstances, it is hard to know.

 Passages that appear to support the PACE trial paradigm